starknet-edu/starknet-debug/README.md

 ### Smart contracts that need fixing

-The first smart contract [`array_contract.cairo`](python/contracts/array_contract.cairo) is a dummy smart contract which has a [view function](https://www.cairo-lang.org/docs/hello_starknet/intro.html) that needs to
+The first smart contract [`array_contract.cairo`](python/contracts/array_contract.cairo) is a dummy smart contract which has a [view function](https://www.cairo-lang.org/docs/hello_starknet/intro.html) that needs to:

-- Compute the product of each array element
+- Compute the product of each array element.
 - Add the current contract’s address to it.

-The second smart contract [`mock_contract.cairo`](python/contracts/mock_contract.cairo) is also a dummy smart contract which will save an array given at the initialization into a mapping and has a view function that needs to
+The second smart contract [`mock_contract.cairo`](python/contracts/mock_contract.cairo) is also a dummy smart contract that will save a given array on initialization into a mapping and has a view function that needs:

-- Compute the product of each mapping element
+- Compute the product of each mapping element.

-For each of those contracts, and each framework, your goal is that the tests pass correctly.
+For each of those contracts and each framework, your goal is for the tests to pass successfully.
 ​
 ​